 Many individuals who utilize horticultural therapeutic community center gardens have experienced many hardships such as war, trauma, separation, and isolation.
 In addition, many individuals participating in these gardens have found themselves overwhelmed with the stress of adjusting to living in a new country.
 Everyday stress can have a significant impact on wellbeing (Charles et al., 2013).
 Prolonged exposure to daily stressors, “wear and tear” can decrease emotional wellbeing.

 Research by Hartig et al. (2003) investigated psycho-physiological stress recovery and directed attention restoration in natural and urban field settings.
-Individuals who completed a walk in a nature reserve had a greater stress reduction than that those who walked in an urban environment, as measured by a change in blood pressure.
+Individuals who completed a walk in a nature reserve had a greater stress reduction than those who walked in an urban environment, as measured by a change in blood pressure.
 Performance on an attention test improved slightly after walking in a nature reserve, while scores declined for those participants who walked in an urban environment.
 This research demonstrated the effect of interactions with nature on cognition, stress, and emotional levels.

-Clatworthy (2012) explored the relationship between suburban allotment (an amount of land allocated to a particular person) gardening and wellbeing by, utilizing a qualitative method known as interview means of data collection Interpretative Phenomenological Analysis (IPA) with six gardeners from England.
+Clatworthy (2012) explored the relationship between suburban allotment (an amount of land allocated to a particular person) gardening and wellbeing by utilizing a qualitative method known as Interpretative Phenomenological Analysis (IPA) with six gardeners from England.
 Seven main themes emerged from her interviews and analysis: fundamental importance of food; protection and safety; feeling connected; esteem; pleasure of being in nature; development and personal values.
 Interestingly, Clatworthy drew parallels between these themes and Maslow’s hierarchy of needs.
 This research suggests that allotment gardens offer a flexible environment that is able to meet a wide-range of needs for individuals, specifically wellbeing.

 In research by Fieldhouse (2003), a qualitative approach was utilized to explore the subjective experience of meaning by nine members of an allotment group, a plot of land made available for individual, non-commercial gardening or growing food plants.
 Through in-depth, semi-structured interviews participants described the restorative value of their allotment setting, a resurgent de-stigmatized identity and attachment to a highly valued social network.
 This research is insightful because it identified the various forces that individuals attribute to their experience within a garden setting.